protontypes/open-sustainable-technology/README.md

 - [gridstatus](https://github.com/kmax12/gridstatus) - Provides standardized API to access energy data from the major Independent System Operators in the United States.
 - [sup3r](https://github.com/NREL/sup3r) - The Super Resolution for Renewable Resource Data software uses generative adversarial networks to create synthetic high-resolution wind and solar spatiotemporal data from coarse low-resolution inputs.
 - [EnergyData.Info](https://energydata.info/) - An open data platform from the World Bank Group providing access to datasets and data analytics that are relevant to the energy sector.
+- [EMILE](https://github.com/cityssm/EMILE) - An application to aggregate energy consumption data across several municipal assets and report usage to monitor and manage emissions.

 ## Consumption